LunarVim/LunarVim/README.md

     ```

 # LSP
+Neovim comes bundled with a language client but not a language server.
 To install a supported language server:

 ```md
   :LspInstall <your_language_server>